travcorp/aws-tools/README.md

  - __proxyHost__                *Host of proxy server if you need to use one*
  - __proxyPort__                *Port of proxy server if you need to use one*

-`AWSProvisionCloud --stackName MyStack --templatePath c:\some_app\example-windows-vpc-template.json`
+`AWSCreateStack --stackName MyStack --templatePath c:\some_app\example-windows-vpc-template.json`

 ### Push